nathanday/Intonation/README.md

-All harmonic sounds, musical instruments etc, can be understood as the sum of pure tones, sine waves, whose frequencies are integer multiples of the fundamental frequency, this is related to how our ear interpret sound and why we like harmony in music, so one way to choose notes to use all ratio from the Harmonic Harmonic series up to arbitrary point, up to the 8th harmonic and we have all the notes of a [Dominant seventh chord](https://en.wikipedia.org/wiki/Dominant_seventh_chord#Harmonic_seventh).
+All harmonic sounds, musical instruments etc, can be understood as the sum of pure tones, sine waves, whose frequencies are integer multiples of the fundamental frequency, this is related to how our ear interpret sound and why we like harmony in music, so one way to choose notes to use all ratios from the Harmonic Harmonic series up to arbitrary point, up to the 8th harmonic and we have all the notes of a [Dominant seventh chord](https://en.wikipedia.org/wiki/Dominant_seventh_chord#Harmonic_seventh).